Page 1 of 2

 She holds her hands behind herself as she walks, her steps deliberate and placed in front of her with measured ease, such that the whole of her body bears the intention of motion.
 Anyway it causes her braids to swing beside her head like pendulums, which I find a little funny.

 I chuckle.
-“Yeah, right since the bell rang, but now the Nurse is going to think I’m a big baby.”
+“Yeah, right since the bell rang, but now Nurse is going to think I’m a big baby.”

 We round the corner of the hallway into the main lobby, and I take a few quick steps ahead and get the door, holding it open for her.
 She walks through as if she expected it all along, but she does dip her head almost imperceptibly to say thanks.